Rudolf Peierls: Early life

 Peierls commenced school a year late because he needed glasses, and his parents did not trust him not to lose them or break them.
 After two years at the local preparatory school, he entered his local gymnasium, the Humboldt Gymnasium, where he spent the next nine years, passing his abitur examinations in 1925.
 He wanted to study engineering, but his parents, who doubted his practical abilities, suggested physics instead.
-He entered the University of Berlin, where he listened to lectures by Max Planck, Walther Bothe and Walther Nernst.
+He entered the Friedrich Wilhelm University of Berlin, where he listened to lectures by Max Planck, Walther Bothe and Walther Nernst.
 Fellow students included Kurt Hirsch and Käte Sperling.
 The physics laboratory classes were overcrowded, so the first year students were encouraged to take theoretical physics courses instead.
 Peierls found that he liked the subject.

-In 1926 Peierls decided to transfer to the University of Munich to study under Arnold Sommerfeld, who was considered to be the greatest teacher of theoretical physics.
+In 1926, Peierls decided to transfer to the Ludwig-Maximilians-Universität München to study under Arnold Sommerfeld, who was considered to be the greatest teacher of theoretical physics.
 Fellow students there included Hans Bethe, Hermann Brück and William V. Houston.
 At the time, the Bohr-Sommerfeld theory was being overturned by the new quantum mechanics of Werner Heisenberg and Paul Dirac.
 In 1928, Sommerfeld set off on a world tour.
-On his advice, Peierls moved to the University of Leipzig, where Heisenberg had been appointed to a chair in 1927.
+On his advice, Peierls moved to Leipzig University, where Heisenberg had been appointed to a chair in 1927.

 Heisenberg set Peierls a research project on ferromagnetism.
 It was known that this was caused by the spin of the electrons in the metal aligning; but the reason for this was unknown.
 Heisenberg suspected that it was caused by a quantum mechanical effect, caused by the Pauli exclusion principle.
 Peierls was unable to develop the theory, but work on Hall effect was more productive.
 The anomalous Hall effect could not be explained with the classical theory of metals, and Heisenberg sensed an opportunity to demonstrate that quantum mechanics could explain it.
 Peierls was able to do so, resulting in his first published paper.

 Heisenberg left in 1929 to lecture in America, China, Japan and India, and on his recommendation Peierls moved on to ETH Zurich, where he studied under Wolfgang Pauli.
 Pauli set him a problem of investigating the vibration of atoms in a crystal lattice.
 Peierls explored—and named—the phenomenon of umklapp scattering.
-He submitted this work as his DPhil thesis, Zur kinetischen Theorie der Wärmeleitung in Kristallen (On the Kinetic Theory of Heat Conduction in Crystals), which was accepted by the University of Leipzig in 1929.
+He submitted this work as his DPhil thesis, Zur kinetischen Theorie der Wärmeleitung in Kristallen (On the Kinetic Theory of Heat Conduction in Crystals), which was accepted by Leipzig University in 1929.
 His theory made specific predictions of the behaviour of metals at very low temperatures, but another twenty years would pass before the techniques were developed to confirm them experimentally.